determined-ai/determined/docs/architecture/introduction.rst

 Model Registry
 ==============

-The Model Registry is a way to group conceptually-related checkpoints (including ones across different experiments), store metadata and long form notes about a model, and retrieve the latest version of a model for use or further development.
+The Model Registry is a way to group conceptually related checkpoints (including ones across different experiments), store metadata and long-form notes about a model, and retrieve the latest version of a model for use or further development.
 The Model Registry can be accessed through the WebUI, Python SDK, REST API, or CLI, though the WebUI has some features that the others are missing.